connellmcg/connellmcg.github.io/_posts/2020-03-28-BuildAnAzureHashcatPasswordCrackingRig.md

 I had some issues installing the NVidia drivers, but managed to sort it out in step.

-1. Create a Resource Group.
+**Step 1.** 8 Create a Resource Group.
 Pick East US to get the option of choosing the GPU VMs.

 ![screenshot](/img/crack_01.jpg)

-2. Add a VM in the Resource Group
+**Step 2.** Add a VM in the Resource Group

 Choose Ubuntu 18 LTS, and the Size “Standard NC6_Promo”.

 ![screenshot](/img/crack_02.jpg)

-3. Choose the password options and set up your details.
+**Step 3.** Choose the password options and set up your details.

-4. Disks – Choose Standard SSD.
+**Step 4.** Disks – Choose Standard SSD.

-5. Networking – Leave the defaults, but enure “Public Inbound Ports” is set to SSH (22).
+**Step 5.** Networking – Leave the defaults, but enure “Public Inbound Ports” is set to SSH (22).

-6. Management – Unset the Boot Diagnostics.
+**Step 6.** Management – Unset the Boot Diagnostics.

-7. Review and Create – Select Create to create your VM.
+**Step 7.** Review and Create – Select Create to create your VM.

-8. When your VM has been created, open the VM from the Azure Portal and take note of the “Public IP Address”.
+**Step 8.** When your VM has been created, open the VM from the Azure Portal and take note of the “Public IP Address”.

 ![screenshot](/img/crack_08.jpg)

-9. SSH to your VM
+**Step 9.** SSH to your VM

 ![screenshot](/img/crack_09.jpg)

-10. `lspci` to confirm the Tesla 10 driver is installed
+**Step 10.** `lspci` to confirm the Tesla 10 driver is installed

 ![screenshot](/img/crack_10.jpg)

-11. Install the Nvidia Drivers following this guide: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/n-series-driver-setup
+**Step 11.** Install the Nvidia Drivers following this guide: https://docs.microsoft.com/en-us/azure/virtual-machines/linux/n-series-driver-setup

 If you get the below problem, you can fix it using the following commands: